AlibabaCloudDocs/cbwp/intl.en-US/Pricing/Billing.md

 After an Internet Shared Bandwidth instance is overdue:

--   When the balance of the account \(including cash, vouchers, coupons or pre-authorization and more\) cannot settle the bill, the system determines that the account is overdue.
+-   If the account balance \(including cash, vouchers, coupons, and pre-authorization\) is insufficient to cover the outstanding payment, the system considers the account to be overdue.
--   If the account has been overdue for 24 hours, the Internet Shared Bandwidth will be stopped and reserved for another 15 days.
+-   When the account has been overdue for 24 hours, the Internet Shared Bandwidth will be stopped and reserved for 15 calendar days.
--   If you recharge your overdue bill within the 15 days, the instance will be automatically restarted.
+-   If you rectify your overdue bill within the 15 day reserved period, your instance will be automatically restarted.
--   If you do not recharge your overdue bill within the 15 days, the instance will be released.
-The EIPs in the Internet Shared Bandwidth instance will be automatically removed from the instance and restore their original peak bandwidths and billing method.
+-   If you do not update your account and rectify your overdue bill within the 15 days, the instance will be released.
+The EIPs in the Internet Shared Bandwidth instance will be automatically removed from the instance and restored to their original peak bandwidth and billing method.